Nela Martínez

 Nela Martínez Espinosa (November 24, 1912 – July 30, 2004) was an Ecuadorian communist, political militant, activist, and writer.

-Biography
+For four days in 1944 she was the leader of Ecuador.

+Early life

+Nela Martinez was born in Cañar, Ecuador.
+Her baptismal name was Mariana de Jesús Martínez Espinosa.
+Her parents were Cesar Martínez Borrero and Enriqueta Espinoza, and they were part of the landowning class.
+Her father was conservative, but her mother was more liberal and educated and encouraged her children to get involved in cultural activity.
+Nela was the eighth of thirteen children.
+Her brothers and sisters were Sofía, Paquita, Aurora, Julio Cesar, Enriqueta, Lola Guillermo, Ricardo, Magdalena, Gerardo and Estela.
+Her brother Cornelio died at the age of seventeen, and two other siblings died at a younger age.

-Nela Martinez was born in Cañar, Ecuador and enjoyed writing since her childhood.
+Martinez enjoyed writing from childhood.
 She joined the Communist Party of Ecuador at a young age, eventually becoming part of its leadership.

+Political life

-On May 28, 1944, she took an active role in the Glorious May Revolution, which toppled the dictatorship of Carlos Arroyo del Río.
-She orchestrated the takeover of the Government Palace, and for two days she was in charge of the Ecuadorian government, thereby becoming the second female leader in its history (after Marieta de Veintemilla, the niece of Ignacio de Veintimilla).
-She was never officially named president however.
-In 1945 she became the first female congresswoman of the National Assembly of Ecuador during the second term of José María Velasco Ibarra.
+On May 28, 1944, Martinez took an active role in the Glorious May Revolution, which toppled the dictatorship of Carlos Arroyo del Río.
+She orchestrated the takeover of the Government Palace, and for four days she was in charge of the Ecuadorian government.
+This made her the second woman leader of the Ecuadorian government in its history.
+(The first was Marieta de Veintemilla, niece of Ignacio de Veintimilla in 1883).
+However, Martinez was never officially named president.
+In 1945, she became the first female congresswoman of the National Assembly of Ecuador during the second term of President José María Velasco Ibarra.